Money Bite-Size Read:

 1. Do a bill audit

 If you want to save money on energy bills, start with looks at your past statements.
-Looking at your bills over the past 6 to 12 months should show how your usage changes over time, such as using more heating during winter.
+Look through your recent bills to save money on your electricity costs by moderating your usage.

 2. Compare providers

 Many of us pick an energy provider when we move in and stick with them.
 It could be worth using a comparison website to see whether you could get a better deal elsewhere.